 At IARC, our focus is to take care of every single aspect of your surrogacy journey so you may focus on enjoying your journey and relationship with your intended parents.
 We take care of all of the little details and keep you constantly updated, so you never feel alone and know you are always supported.
 Choosing to work with IARC means that you will have a team of surrogacy professionals by your side every step of the way, ensuring that your surrogacy journey is just as you hope it will be.
 You can be confident that you are working with the best.
 When you join IARC, you are not just a name or number to us.
 You are a part of our IARC family.
 We have an online support group, and we plan surrogate appreciation events twice a year to keep in touch with everyone both while they are on a journey and beyond.
 We pride ourselves on being experts in surrogacy, with attorneys and other professionals on staff who oversee each individual program to minimize risks for you and the intended parents.
 Each and every member of our staff is here because they are committed to our passion to “improve the world by creating loving families.”
 Our work truly comes from the heart!
 We believe in what we do, and we care about making everyone’s journey one to remember.
 We are not only helping create families, but we are also building relationships that hopefully last a lifetime.
 We hope you will consider IARC as part of your extended family as well!

 To see general requirements for becoming a surrogate, including surrogate health requirements, please see our requirements page.
-If you are unsure if you could qualify or if any of your past pregnancy or history would disqualify you please contact us and we can go over this with you as we know each situation is unique and requires individual consideration.
+If you are unsure if you could qualify or if any of your past pregnancies or history would disqualify you, please contact us, and we can go over this with you as we know each situation is unique and requires individual consideration.